Interview by Allan Gardner

 It’s weird with electronic music because it’s such a brilliantly democratic format.
-The formality allows for other stuff and at it’s the best utopian state, it’s egoless and faceless.
+The formality allows for other stuff, and at its best utopian state, it’s egoless and faceless.
 I also don’t come from that background.
 I come from noise or more aggressive leaning music, so there’s a pervasive tendency to prescript the content with something hyper-personal.
 I take a lot of the ideas with titling from those other sources, earlier influences that platformed a more personal approach.

 I grew up listening to punk and hardcore, then noise and techno and then other stuff.
-I feel like the scene that you operate in, perhaps unintentionally, creates an inroad from people who share that background with you.
 One of the things that kept me out of electronic music as a teenager was the lack of cover art, going to the record store, and not telling anything apart.
-For me, many the labels and artists you’re associated with kind of wear their punk background on their sleeve, you can see it in the context of Bandcamp layouts vs Soundcloud.
+For me, many of the labels and artists you’re associated with kind of wear their punk background on their sleeves; you can see it in the context of Bandcamp layouts vs Soundcloud.

 Soundcloud is interesting.
-For me and my peers, it has sort of outmoded us.
-It changed most of our lives, five years ago I wouldn’t have believed that I’d have the opportunity to come to Europe so often, but that tool was directly that.
-It’s like another journal, in the same way, that the titling journal exists.
+For my peers and me, it has sort of outmoded us.
+It changed most of our lives; five years ago, I wouldn’t have believed that I’d have the opportunity to come to Europe so often, but that tool was directly that.
+It’s like another journal, in the same way that the titling journal exists.
 I still spend a lot of time on Soundcloud, but I think that the platform exists for someone else now, a new generation of people.
-My peers are less drawn to it, but I still spend a lot of time on it, it acts as my scrapbook or sketchbook.
+My peers are less drawn to it, but I still spend a lot of time on it; it acts as my scrapbook or sketchbook.

 I’m interested in your club practice.
 The semi-improvisational nature of your sets feels like you’re playing with the notion of what a track or a set should be in that situation.
 For me, it feels like they maintain a coherence but do so in a way where the structures or sounds associated with club music are twisted in atypical ways.
 Are you still interested in getting people to dance?

-Your use of the dance music framework kind of feels like a vehicle for sculpting, for the evolving sound palette.
+Your use of the dance music framework kind of feels like a vehicle for sculpting the evolving sound palette.
 Like you’re introducing people to the sonic quality in a way that’s digestible.

 I could maybe be a little more aware of the fact that this is people’s escapism.
 This is their moment to escape from whatever their reality is, so I keep it pretty well in the pocket, but I’m into the idea that we can collectively expand the notion of what this could be.